fedefary/signer/README.md

 ## Multithreading

-The library is yet to bet tested for concurrency issues.
+The library is yet to be tested for concurrency issues.

 Some considerations: